cujojs/wire/README.md

 ### 0.7.3

 * Updated `wire/domReady` helper to work with RequireJS's `domReady` module, while maintaining backward compatibility with older versions of RequireJS that use `require.ready`
-* `wire/debug` plugin - Another workaround for broken/missing console in IE
+* `wire/debug` plugin - Simplified solution for broken/missing console in IE

 ### 0.7.2